Mork (file format): Criticisms

-Mork has many suboptimal properties.
+Mork has many sub-optimal properties.
 For example, despite the aim of efficiency, storing Unicode text takes three or six bytes per character.

 The file format has been severely criticized by Jamie Zawinski, a former Netscape engineer.
 He has criticized the apparent "textual" format on the grounds that it is "not human-readable", complaining that the impossibility of writing a correct parser for the format, and referred to it as "...the single most braindamaged [sic] file format that I have ever seen in my nineteen year career".

 In response, McCusker stated that the problems with Mork resulted from "conflicting requirements" and that he merely fixed scalability issues in bad code he "inherited".

 The Register lambasted the Mork database with their article "Why has Thunderbird turned into a turkey?"

 Obsolescence

 The replacement system, used for storing all user configuration data, is called MozStorage.
 MozStorage is based on the SQLite database.
 Beginning with Firefox 3.0, Firefox uses it for its history, form history and bookmark data.
 The storage engine was also included in Firefox 2.0, but only for use with extensions.

 Mork was completely removed from Firefox in 2011.

-Plans existed for Mork to be replaced with MozStorage in Thunderbird 3.0., but as of 2025 still used the Mork file format.
-As of 2012, SeaMonkey used Mork for at least its POP and IMAP mail folders indexes.
+Plans existed for Mork to be replaced with MozStorage in Thunderbird 3.0., but as of 2025 the Mork file format was still in use.
+As of 2012, SeaMonkey had used Mork for at least its POP and IMAP mail folders indexes.